brainlife/docs/docs/apps/register.md

 ### File Mapping

-Once you select the datatype/tags for your input dataset, you then need to configure how you want the selected dataset to be represented in the `config.json`.
+Once you select the datatype/tags for your input data, you then need to configure how you want the selected data to be represented in the `config.json`.
 Each datatype consists of various files and directories.
 Here, you can map the object key in `config.json` to a particular file / directory within the datatype.

 For example, `neuro/dwi` datatype consists of dwi, bvecs, and bvals files.
 If your App somehow only uses the dwi file, and if you'd like to receive the path to the dwi as `dwi` inside the `config.json`, you can configure it as follows.